AlexGechis/self-driving-cars-udacity/p3-behavioral-cloning/README.md

 ### Files Submitted & Code Quality

 My project includes the following files:
-* model.py containing the script to create and train the model
+* model.py - containing the script to create and train the model
-* drive.py for driving the car in autonomous mode
+* drive.py - for driving the car in autonomous mode
-* model.h5 containing a trained convolution neural network
+* model.h5 - containing a trained convolution neural network
-* readme.md summarizing the results
+* readme.md - summarizing the results
-* run.mp4 video for one loop of driving car in autonomous mode with the model
+* run.mp4 - video for one loop of driving car in autonomous mode with the model
+* common_functions.py - helper script with image preprocessing

 ### Model Architecture and Training Strategy